Faulkes Telescope Project: Robotic Telescopes

 The robotic telescopes used by the Faulkes Telescope Project are owned and operated by Las Cumbres Observatory Global Telescope Network (LCOGTN).
 Users must register for an account via FTP and, providing they meet the criteria for an account (as explained on the FTP website), the account details will be emailed out to the registered user.
 Students and teachers can then go online and book time on the telescope and run their own 29-minute-long real-time observational session on one of the telescopes, remotely controlling it over the internet.
 These telescopes are the largest robotic telescopes in the world available for UK schools to control in real time.

 The project was the winner of the 2008 Sir Arthur Clarke Award in the category of Achievement in Education.

 The Faulkes Telescope Projects in cooperation with Hands-On Universe runs many student observing projects such as supernovae observations, asteroid observations, the Lifecycle of Stars project and Hickson Compact Group of Galaxies project.
-Details of these, and many more projects can be found on the Faulkes educational website.